-5.4 Use With Confirmation Services and Insurance (Integrated Barcode)
+5.2.4 Use With Confirmation Services and Insurance (Integrated Barcode)

-To eliminate the need to place one barcode for Delivery Confirmation or Signature Confirmation and another barcode for insurance, eligible machinable parcels may qualify for the barcode discount by placing a single integrated barcode that combines Delivery Confirmation or Signature Confirmation and insurance using one of the following options:
+To eliminate the need to place one barcode for USPS Tracking/Delivery Confirmation or Signature Confirmation and another barcode for insurance, eligible machinable parcels may qualify for the barcode discount by placing a single integrated barcode that combines USPS Tracking/Delivery Confirmation or Signature Confirmation and insurance using one of the following options:

 - a.
-Single Concatenated Integrated Barcode.
-Mailers may place a single concatenated integrated barcode that combines postal routing information and postal insurance (see 503.9.0) with Delivery Confirmation service or Signature Confirmation service.
-The single concatenated integrated barcode option allows electronic option mailers to combine multiple special services into a single barcode on their packages.
-Single concatenated integrated barcodes must be prepared in accordance with the technical specifications and requirements in 503.9.0 for Delivery Confirmation service, 503.10.0 for Signature Confirmation service, and Publication 91.
+Single Concatenated Integrated Barcode that combines postal routing information and postal insurance (503.4.0) with USPS Tracking/Delivery Confirmation service or Signature Confirmation service.
+Single concatenated integrated barcodes must be prepared in accordance with the technical specifications and requirements in 503.11.0 for USPS Tracking/Delivery Confirmation service, 503.12.0 for Signature Confirmation service, and Publication 91.
 If a parcel bears a single concatenated integrated barcode then no other barcode that contains the postal routing barcode may be affixed to the package. - b.
 Separate Barcodes.
-Mailers may place both a postal routing barcode described in 5.2 and an integrated barcode that combines insurance as described in 5.4a on the same parcel with Delivery Confirmation in 503.9.0 or Signature Confirmation in 503.10.0.
+Mailers may place both a postal routing barcode described in 5.2.2 and an integrated barcode that combines insurance as described in 5.2a on the same parcel with USPS Tracking/Delivery Confirmation in 503.11.0 or Signature Confirmation in 503.12.0.
 The integrated barcode option allows electronic mailers to combine multiple special services into a single barcode on their packages.

-5.5 Dimensions
+5.2.5 Dimensions